 Annual and perennial invasive species can compete with desirable plants for moisture and nutrients.
 The result is reduced production and change in composition of the understory.
-The plants on this site are very competitive against most potentially invasive species.
+The plants on this site are very competitive against most potential invasive plants.

 Influence of wildlife: